 The Mayor votes like any other councillor, but if there is an equality of votes, they can use a second casting vote.
 Apart from this, the Mayor does not make decisions for the Council.
 The Council is a corporate body with collective responsibility.

 The Town Mayor is supported by a Deputy Mayor who steps in on their behalf in their absence.
-The Deputy Mayor for 2022/2023 is Cllr Clare Thompson.
+The Deputy Mayor for 2023/2024 is Cllr John Roberts.

 When addressing the Town Mayor, it is standard practice to refer to him as either 'Mr Mayor' or 'Town Mayor of Flitwick' or 'Councillor Snape'.